MapGear/geoapps-integration-wordpress/readme.txt

 = I am missing some features

 Please let us know which features you are missing by using this plugin.
-You can provide us with feedback by leaving a comment, add the requested feature on feedback.geoapps.nl or send an email to support@mapgear.nl.
+You can provide us with feedback by leaving a comment, add the requested feature on feedback.geoapps.nl or send an email to support@geoapps.nl.

 == Screenshots ==